 I'm not in a hurry (...so please take your time)

-There is no need to worry about trailing off with ので because the listener should be able to take the hint of what you were trying say without been too direct.
-This is useful when being direct may seem awkward but be careful not to use it in every sentence because it could make you sound childish or unreliable.
+There is no need to worry about trailing off with ので because the listener should be able to take the hint of what you were trying to say without been too direct.
+This is useful when being direct may seem awkward.

 When thinking about talking politely or being formal, it can be easy to assume that ので can be replaced with ですので; however, despite seeming very polite, it can be rude depending on the situation.